scottspace/scottspace.github.io/_posts/2019-05-27-helloworld.md

 actually create dataflow graphs (common in compiled languages).
 From there, his notebooks use these dataflow graphs to propagate changes from one cell to all others.
 I think that's so cool!

-A second problem is share individual cells of a notebook.
+A second problem is sharing individual cells of a notebook.
 In Observable, every cell can be exported as a standalone, reactive javascript application for inclusion inside websites.
 I wanted to give that a go.